jdeniau/jquery-image-uploader/README.md

 =========

 jquery-image-uploader is a jquery plugin to upload file.
-It supports drap&drop and file API.
+It supports drag&drop and file API.
 The plugin has a automatic "fallback" mode.

 This plugin is not really production-ready.